bohdanafanasyev/julia/README.md

 ##### Ready to go

-1.In your terminal window navigate to the cloned project folder<br>
+1. In your terminal window navigate to the cloned project folder<br>
 2. Run `npm install` to get all the dependencies<br>
 3. Run `meteor` to start up the server on `localhost:3000`<br>